 Situation Recommended Action

-The AC adapter 1.
-Plug the AC adapter into the computer, and then connect to the main power supply.
+1. Plug the AC adapter into the computer, and

-and a power 2.
-Save all necessary files.
+The AC adapter and a power then connect to the main power supply.
+2. Save all necessary files.

 outlet are 3.
 Resume work.

 available.
 Turn off the computer if you want to recharge

 the battery rapidly.

 The AC adapter 1.
 Save all necessary files.

 or a power outlet 2.
 Close all applications.

 is unavailable.
 3. Turn off the computer.